 Azure FinOps Best Practices

-Now that you understand the core principles of FinOps, we can take a look at some actual steps you can take to cut Azure spending.
+Now that you understand the core principles of FinOps, we can take a look at some actual steps you can take to cut this cloud platform spending.

 Azure enables you to purchase unused compute capacity at a 90% discount compared to on-demand pricing.
 However, Microsoft reserves the right to terminate spot instances at any time based on capacity demands.
 This option is most appropriate for workloads that can tolerate interruptions, such as batch data processing.

 This alternative allows you to reserve instances for 1-3 years.
 By opting for Reserved Instances, you can receive discounts of up to 72% compared to on-demand pricing, as per Microsoft.
 Analyze your infrastructure to identify workloads that don’t require constant operation, then migrate them to a cheaper instance.

 Azure Cost Management Tools

 Azure offers a range of cost management tools that can help you gain a better overview of your spending-

 Azure Policy lets you implement policies to tag all resources and govern their creation and placement.